jwflory/fedora-summer-coding-metrics/README.md

 ## fedstats-gsoc

-A simple CLI to tool to gather statistics from [datagrepper](https://apps.fedoraproject.org/datagrepper/)
+A simple CLI tool to gather statistics from [datagrepper](https://apps.fedoraproject.org/datagrepper/)

 ### Description
 This tool helps pull statistics of any Fedora user with an active [FAS Account](https://fedoraproject.org/wiki/Account_System) account.